"A willful and world-weary warrior, wandering ever westward to find his way."

 Deity: sometimes he swears by an unknown goddess, but he does not seem very pious

-Age: difficult to tell--can appear as young as 25 or as old as 40 depending on his mood, the light, etc; his features are naturally boyish, but clearly he has been weathered by time
+Age: very old--can appear as young as 25 or as old as 45 depending on his mood, the light, etc.; sometimes his eyes reflect the full, staggering weight of his long lifespan